 Product embedding is now extended to music videos and social media.
 Particularly, pop music videos include many product placements.

-In 2010, Lady Gaga and Beyoncé’s nine-minute video “Telephone” had a lot of promotion including Coca-Cola, Virgin Mobile, and Polaroid.
+In 2010, Lady Gaga and Beyoncé’s nine-minute video “Telephone” had many promotions, including Coca-Cola, Virgin Mobile, and Polaroid.
 When social media marketing took over recently, product placement followed.

 Influencer marketing resembles product embedding to a great scale.
 Influencers are people on social media who have a large number of followers.
 They are like small celebrities.

-Nowadays, many companies pay social media influencers to wear or use their products as a sort of product promotion.
+Many companies pay social media influencers to wear or use their products for product promotion.
 This is considered product placement, too.

 How to Create an Influencer Strategy

 This is a key advantage of working with influencers for your product placement strategy.
-The vast majority of businesses can’t afford to insert their products into movies or TV shows.
+Most businesses can’t afford to insert their products into movies or TV shows.

-Here are the things you’ll need to keep in mind when engaging influencers for product placement.
+Here are the things you’ll need to remember when engaging influencers for product placement.

 Influencer marketing is exploding in popularity.
 Image credit: HostPapa